 It should also be noted that few regular clinics offer this type of treatment, so it is often necessary to consult a specialist in animal oncology in a referral center.

-A natural remedy for cancer and tumors in cats
+A natural product for cancer and tumors in cats

-PIPTOPET is a natural remedy made with the medicinal mushroom Piptoporus betulinus as an active ingredient.
+PIPTOPET is a natural product made with the medicinal mushroom Piptoporus betulinus as an active ingredient.

-In addition to strengthening the immune system of the cat in a remarkable way, it is able to directly fight cancer cells thanks to its anti-tumor properties.
+In addition to strengthening the immune system of the cat in a remarkable way, it is able to directly help the body in its fight against cancer cells thanks to its anti-tumor properties.

 In summary, if your cat is diagnosed with cancer, that doesn't necessarily mean the end.
-Surgical removal can be attempted, along with chemotherapy or radiotherapy treatment and the use of natural remedies.
+Surgical removal can be attempted, along with chemotherapy or radiotherapy treatment and the use of natural products.